mui/material-ui/docs/data/base/components/menu/menu.md

 {{"demo": "UseMenu.js"}}

-Unstyled components and their corresponding hooks work interchangeably with one another—for example, you can create a `MenuItemUnstyled` component that contains menu items built with the `useMenuItem` hook.
+Unstyled components and their corresponding hooks work interchangeably with one another—for example, you can create a `MenuUnstyled` component that contains menu items built with the `useMenuItem` hook.